hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ---
-title: Notification of Presentation (NOP) Waiver Checker Service Guide
+title: Notification of Presentation (NOP) waiver checker service guide
 weight: 1
 ---
 Version 1.0 issued 24 June 2024

-# Notification of Presentation (NOP) Waiver Checker Service Guide
+# Notification of Presentation (NOP) waiver checker service guide

-This guide explains how Community System Providers (CSPs) can use the NOP Waiver Checker API.
-It details the process of passing Economic Operators Registration and Identification (EORI) numbers to check NOP Waiver validity.
+This guide explains how Community System Providers (CSPs) can use the NOP waiver checker API.
+It details the process of passing Economic Operators Registration and Identification (EORI) numbers to check NOP waiver validity.

-It is also intended to help software developers and others involved in integrating software that connects to NOP Waiver Checker API.
+It is also intended to help software developers and others involved in integrating software that connects to NOP waiver checker API.

-**Note:** The NOP Waiver Checker API is restricted to CSPs and not available to other users.
+**Note:** The NOP waiver checker API is restricted to CSPs and not available to other users.

 ## Overview

-This API allows CSPs to check if traders have a valid NOP Waiver authorisation using their EORI number.
+This API allows CSPs to check if traders have a valid NOP waiver authorisation using their EORI number.
 This waiver is required for the transit of Not At Risk (NAR) goods moving through from Great Britain to Northern Ireland.

 The API follows REST principles and has a single POST method endpoint that returns the data in JSON format.
 It uses standard HTTP error response codes.
-Use this API to request the NOP Waiver authorisation status of between 1 and 3000 EORI numbers passed as an array.
+Use this API to request the NOP waiver authorisation status of between 1 and 3000 EORI numbers passed as an array.

 **Note:** The API endpoint relates only to GB and NI.

 ### What is an EORI number?

 EORI stands for Economic Operators Registration and Identification.
 It is a unique identification number used by customs authorities across the European Union (EU) to track imports and exports.
 Any business or individual shipping goods internationally will have an EORI number.
-This API uses this number to check the authorisation of NOP Waivers.
+This API uses this number to check the authorisation of NOP waivers.
 This system replaced the older Trader's Unique Reference Number (TURN) system.
 For those in the UK, HM Revenue and Customs (HMRC) issues these numbers.

 A typical EORI number for UK VAT-registered businesses is as follows: